ROCm/HIP/docs/markdown/hip_porting_guide.md

 ### -lm Option

-hcc does not add -lm by default.
-If you see errors about missing math functions at link time (e.g., "sqrt@@GLIBC_2.2.5"), ensure that -lm is in the link options.
+hipcc adds -lm by default to the link command.

 ## Linking Code With Other Compilers